modular-component/website/docs/usage/building-the-factory.md

 ### Using published extensions

 For some use cases, it's possible to use pre-configured stage methods to build your factory.
-For instance, the `ModularComponent` team maintain a list of
+For instance, the `ModularComponent` team maintains a list of
 [official extensions](../extensions/official/official.md) for the most common use cases.

 The convention for published extensions is to export **stage records**, which are maps of stage function names to stage function configurations.